m-gal/first_steps/README.md

 # Code samples

-This repository contains bit of samples of my codes and reports to reflect my current skills
+This repository contains bit of samples of my old codes and reports to reflect my prof pathway.